Israel strikes 'dozens' of Iranian targets in Syria

 JERUSALEM (AP) - The Israeli military on Thursday said it attacked "dozens" of Iranian targets in neighboring Syria in response to an Iranian rocket barrage on Israeli positions in the Golan Heights, in the most serious military confrontation between the two bitter enemies to date.

 Israel said the targets included weapons storage, logistics sites and intelligence centers used by elite Iranian forces in Syria.
-It also said it destroyed several Syrian air-defense systems after coming under heavy fire.
-It said none of its warplanes was hit.
+It also said it destroyed several Syrian air-defense systems after coming under heavy fire and that none of its warplanes was hit.

 The blistering Israeli assault was by far the most intensive Israeli action in neighboring Syria since the civil war broke out there in 2011.
 Israel has largely tried to stay on the sidelines, but has previously acknowledged carrying out over 100 airstrikes over the past seven years, most believed to be aimed at Iranian weapons shipments bound for the Hezbollah militant group.